lufebadeca/snakeWeb/README.md

 - The application was developed with Vanilla Javascript, HTML and CSS3.
 - The playboard is made using display grid.
-- The snake body is made of an array of points displaying its X and Y positions while their location on the board is handled with grid-area parameters.
+- The snake body is made of an array of points displaying its X and Y positions while their location on the board is handled through grid-area parameters.
 - The direction and motion of the snake is updated when any of the arrow keys are pressed, changing the values of velocityX and velocityY.
-- The food items appear randomly on the board using JS native Math.random() to generate the coordinates.
+- The regular food items and poisoned food items appear randomly on the board using JS native Math.random() to generate the coordinates.

 ## Used technologies